 I care about you.
 I care about how YOU speak.
 I care about how the world sees YOU and that the world sees you as an intelligent, well-spoken young man or young woman (who goes to Lumberton Intermediate School!).

-Addison is 15 and a sophomore this year.
-Branson, who will be turning 11 in a few days, is in the 5th grade on this campus.
-Colton is starting 3rd grade this year, also here in Lumberton!
-His sisters are Kinley who is starting Kindergarten this year, and Kambri, who will be four years old in January!
-They are all very important to me, and mean the world to me and my husband!
-He is an avid bow hunter and
+Addison is 16 and a junior this year at LHS.
+Branson, who just turned 12, is in the 6th grade on this campus.
+Colton is starting 4th grade this year , also here on this campus!
+His sisters are Kinley who is starting 1st grade this year, and Kambri, who will be five years old in January!
+They are all very important to me (Gran), and mean the world to me and my husband (G-Pa)!
+He is an avid bow hunter and golfer!